NateSkiles/MyThai-Code-Summary/readme.md

     context = {'dishes': dishes}
     return render(request, 'MyThai/MyThai_my_dishes.html', context)
 ```
 In this block of code, I query the database to return all of its objects.
 I use Django Q objects to create filter objects, this allows me to filter the query-set by Dish Name or Restaurant Name, instead of only one or the other.
 I also used Paginator through this project to create paged objects for neater display in the templates.
-I also call a helper function *my_sorted()*, which I describe [here]().
+I also call a helper function *my_sorted()*, which is described [here](https://github.com/NateSkiles/Python-Live-Project-Code-Summary#search-method-ofsearchform).

 ``` python
 def my_sorted(dish_list, my_sort):